 Typically, there is some configuration required for wireless connectivity from the Foresight Onboard Control Unit to the customer WiFi access point.
 Firewall permissions may need to be adjusted.
 We also connect via cellular to provide redundancy.

-What are the ground-based equipment requirements for the Foresight system?
+What portable equipment, ground station equipment, or servers are required for the Foresight system?

-The data from the system is accessed through any browser enabled device (laptop, tablet, cell phone).
+The Foresight MX application is accessed through any browser enabled device (laptop, tablet, cell phone).
 There are no specific ground equipment (computer hardware) requirements.

 Foresight uses the Amazon Web Service IoT cloud platform.
 Where needed, we can also host the application in the AWS government cloud.